Diet and Depression / Bipolar

 Low-Carb Diets and Mood

 And one final note.
-There is some thought that a low carbohydrate diet (like Atkins or South Beach) may adversely effect the serotonin in your brain which may effect mood and cognition.
+There is some thought that a low carbohydrate diet (like Atkins or South Beach) may adversely affect the serotonin in your brain which may effect mood and cognition.
 However, there is also evidence suggesting that this is not that case.
-Personally, I think long term extreme low-carb diets may be a concern, but over the short term, no difference will probably be noticeable.
-However, if you have a serious mood disorder, like me, that might effect your choice of diet even if the evidence isn’t clear.
+Personally, I think long-term extreme low-carb diets may be a concern, but over the short term, no difference will probably be noticeable.
+However, if you have a serious mood disorder, like me, that might affect your choice of diet even if the evidence isn’t clear.